France–Italy relations: Institutions

 Both France and Italy are founder members of the European Union and adopted the euro from its introduction.

 Since 1982, an annual summit has formalised French-Italian cooperation.
 The first was held in Villa Madama.

 Military

 The Prime minister of the Kingdom of Sardinia Camillo Benso was able to take Napoleon III on his side after the Orsini affair during the Italian Unification: The French army was allied with Victor Emmanuel II of Italy during the Second Italian War of Independence and defeated the Austrians at the Battle of Magenta and the Battle of Solferino.
-After that, France opposed Italy during the Capture of Rome (but did not do anything to prevent it), that represented the end of the Papal temporal power.
+After that, France opposed Italy during the Capture of Rome (but did not do anything to prevent it), which represented the end of the Papal temporal power.

 After World War I the governments of the two countries were both among the big four that defeated the Central Powers.

 The last military conflict was the Second Battle of the Alps in April 1945.